 (iii) sufficient financial resources for the prompt execution and implementation of the Emergency Response and Contingency Plan, and effective response to an Incident.

-(c) the applicant demonstrates that it will purchase insurance products that are appropriate to the financing of exposure to risk in accordance with regulation 36, and applicable Standards, taking into account the Guidelines; and
+(c) the Applicant demonstrates that it will purchase insurance products that are appropriate to the financing of exposure to risk in accordance with regulation 36, and applicable Standards, taking into account the Guidelines; and

-(d) the applicant has proposed an Environmental Performance Guarantee whose amount and form is assessed by the Commission to be adequate, and in conformity with the requirements of regulation 26 and the applicable Standard, and taking into consideration any Finance Committee report or the Guidelines.
+(d) the Applicant has proposed an Environmental Performance Guarantee whose amount and form is assessed by the Commission to be adequate, and in conformity with the requirements of regulation 26 and the applicable Standard, and taking into consideration relevant Finance Committee report or the Guidelines.

-4. In considering the technical capability of an applicant, the Commission shall determine, in accordance with Standards and taking into account the Guidelines, whether the applicant has provided sufficient information to demonstrate it has:
+4. In considering the technical capability of an Applicant, the Commission shall determine, in accordance with Standards and taking into account the Guidelines, whether the Applicant has [sufficiently demonstrated that] it has [or will have]:

-(a) Certification to operate under internationally recognised quality control and management standards;

-(b) the necessary technical and operational capability to carry out the proposed Plan of Work in accordance with Good Industry Practice and Best Environmental Practices using appropriately qualified and adequately supervised personnel;
+[](b) the necessary technical and operational capability to carry out the proposed Plan of Work taking into account Good Industry Practice and Best Environmental Practices using appropriately qualified and adequately supervised personnel;

-(c) the technology, [data, information,] and procedures necessary to comply with the terms of the Environmental Management and Monitoring Plan and the Closure Plan, [taking into account] the applicable Regional Environmental Management Plan, including the technical capability to identify and monitor key environmental parameters and ecosystem components so as to detect any adverse effects, and to modify management and operating procedures as required to meet all environmental requirements;
+(c) the technology, data, information, and procedures necessary to comply with the terms of the Environmental Management and Monitoring Plan and the Closure Plan, [taking into account] the applicable Regional Environmental Management Plan, including the technical capability to identify and monitor key environmental parameters and ecosystem components so as to detect any adverse effects, and to modify management and operating procedures as required to [ensure the effective Protection of the Marine Environment];

-(d) established the necessary risk assessment and risk management systems to effectively implement the proposed Plan of Work in accordance with Good Industry Practice, Best Available techniques, Best Available Scientific Information, and Best Environmental Practices, and these Regulations, including the technology and procedures to meet health, safety and environmental requirements for the activities proposed in the Plan of Work;
+(d) established the necessary risk assessment and risk management systems to effectively implement the proposed Plan of Work in accordance with these Regulations and taking into account Good Industry Practice, Best Available Techniques, Best Available Scientific Information, and Best Environmental Practices, , including the technology and procedures to meet health, safety and environmental requirements for the activities proposed in the Plan of Work;

-(e) the capability to respond effectively and promptly to Incidents, in accordance with the Emergency Response and Contingency Plan;
+(e) the capability to respond effectively and promptly to Incidents, in accordance with the Emergency Response and Contingency Plan [including sufficient technical capability to respond to unforeseen circumstances.];

 (f) the capability and capacity to utilize and apply Best Available Techniques;